sachagavino/nmgc-2.0/docs/source/install.rst

     make FC=ifx install

-A recommandation to facilitate debugging (in particular segmentation faults, which are common with gas-grain codes), is to compile with bounds checking and backtrace, like so:
+A recommandation to make debugging easy (in particular segmentation faults, which are common with gas-grain codes), is to compile with bounds checking and backtrace.
+Instead of simply ``make install``, write this in the command line:

     make BCHECK="-fbounds-check -g -fbacktrace" 2>&1 | tail -5
     make install

-Instead of bare segfault, the compiler will tell exactly which array, index of source line raised the fault.
+Instead of bare segfault, the compiler will tell exactly which array, index, or source line raises the fault.

 You should now see the executable called ``nmgc`` appear in ``src/``.